ibartomeus/IberianBees/README.md

 - The IberianBees database can be found on: `Data/iberian_bees.csv.gz`.
 This is a zip file so double click on it to unzip.

-- Metadata can be consulted here: https://rawcdn.githack.com/ibartomeus/IberianBees/blob/master/Data/metadata/index.html
+- Metadata can be consulted [here](https://rawcdn.githack.com/ibartomeus/IberianBees/65a387dca56829a7b3b6d00661eba64394b4ef8e/Data/metadata/index.html).

 - Records with non-accepted names on the Iberian bee species masterlist have been excluded of the final dataset but can be found on `Data/Processing_iberian_bees_raw/removed.csv`.